ch4tic/ReconTools/README.md

 # ReconTools
-All my recon tools, some made into Python scripts.
+My recon tools, made into Python scripts.

 *Note: If you want things to work properly, install "jq" package and httprobe (a tool from TomNomNom)*